Zobi89/DataPhysics_KB/README.md

 Running the application in Production using minified code can be done by:

 1. Create the minified/ugly files: npm run uglify
-2. Ensure the minified/ugly files are being used: NODE_ENV=production node app.js
+2. Ensure the minified/ugly files are being used: NODE_ENV=production node app.js (for CMD -> node app.js -NODE_ENV=production)